 How did Heirloom start out?

 “We started out in Autumn of 2017.
-Myself, Jade Taaffe (vocals/bass) and Sam Rivers (vocals/guitar) started meeting up with the idea of starting a band together.
+Myself, Jade Taaffe (vocals/bass) and Jane Rivers (vocals/guitar) started meeting up with the idea of starting a band together.
 We agreed on the style of sound we wanted to explore and this paved the way for the creativity.
 We then started working on some song ideas we had and started putting some demos together.
-Ben Dawson (organ) and Nick McGregor (drums) then joined and we started rehearsing live.
+Nick McGregor (drums) then joined and we started rehearsing live.
 Our first show was with our friends Creatures in January 2018.”

 What inspired your name?